From westernmost Germany to northernmost Oz,

 Dr. Ulrich (Uli) Orda, a GP, is also an EMT Specialist and Accident & Emergency Medicine Consultant who hails from Germany.
 Krefeld, to be precise.

 Located in the North Rhine-Westphalia (NRW) state of Germany, Krefeld is the westernmost, most populous state of Germany.
 Ironically, it's also the most economically powerful, yet the declining economy in Germany was Dr. Orda's impetus for taking an assignment in Australia.
-"My income has declined over the past ten years, leaving our net income halved," says Dr. Orda.
+"My income had declined over the past ten years, leaving our net income halved," says Dr. Orda.
 With four children - and no economic change in sight - Dr. Orda and his wife, Sabine, decided to find a place with a better future for their four children.
 "It would have become extremely difficult to pay fees and costs for university," Dr. Orda adds.

 Dr. Orda started looking for a permanent position, but wanted somewhere to start.
-He took a position in Australia through Global Medical, with a 3-year commitment, but after working just 10 weeks, it became foreseeable that the assignment would become permanent.
+He took a position in Australia through Global Medical, with a three-year commitment, but after working just 10 weeks, it became foreseeable that the assignment would become permanent.
 "We stored most of our furniture in Germany and moved some personal items to Australia when we left.
 We rented our home, opting to take less rent for reliable tenants, which turned out to be a good decision because they look after our house very carefully," says Dr. Orda.
 "When it became apparent that we would stay longer than three years, the remaining container was transported to Australia, too."

 With his eldest son, Jens, planning to study in Germany, Dr. Orda says making the decision to move wasn't easy.
 "It was a bit harder for my wife and children to make the decision to leave Germany.
-I was working 90 to 100 hours-per-week, so I had fewer social contacts.
+I was working 90 to 100 hours per week, so I had fewer social contacts.
 We still miss our German friends - it's hard to replace friendships going for more than 30 years - but we're more settled now."

 Compared to Germany, the cost of living in Australia is similar," says Dr. Orda.
 "Housing is more expensive, but cars (including fuel and insurance) are much cheaper.
 For daily needs, fresh veggies and fruit are more expensive, but meat, especially beef, is half the price!"
 Another great discovery: the opportunities in the area, especially for the kids.
-"We're 960 kilometres from the urban centres, but after travelling to the coast we realized we had everything we need right here," Dr. Orda says.
+"We're 960 kilometres from the urban centres, but after traveling to the coast we realized we had everything we need right here," Dr. Orda says.

 "The profile of the facility I came to was 100 percent congruent with the position I had to fill," says Dr. Orda.
 "Global matched me with the right job offers and helped me with the paperwork.
 I gave things up in my home country, but my start was smooth and safe."
 The work hours are very comfortable, too.
-"I now work about half of the hours I was working in Germany for twice as much income!"
+"I now work about half the hours I was working in Germany for twice as much income!"